DatanoiseOrg/picoadk-firmware-ng/README.md

 This is a work-in-progress rework of the Datanoise PicoADK V2 firmware with a focus on modularity.

+# Note

+This is work-in-progress and most likely things are still not implemented or broken.

 ## Prerequisites

 ### MacOS